The FOSSIL Project Webinar: Fossilguy - Wednesday 8/31 7-8pm (eastern)

 swim from ocean to ocean.
 Megalodon populations became isolated in "islands of warm water".

 The Paleocene showed other dramatic changes.
 Global temperatures cooled, Ice Age cycles were triggered.
 Water was locked up in the poles, causing a dramatic drop in global sea levels.
 Megalodons nursing areas were now above sea level.

 All of these events caused a major disruption in marine fauna, especially megafauna, like whales and sharks.
 Whale diversity (megalodons main food source) shrank.
 Many whale genera became extinct, including the cetotherids that were a main food source.
 Many of the whales that survived adapted and started migrating into cooler, more nutrient rich waters where megalodon could not go.
 Megalodon, being a warm water animal, and could not follow these whales.
 Other whales adapted into large killing apex predators that hunted in pods, such as the Orcas.
 Juvenile megalodons would have made for tasty Orca snacks.

 Just by looking at the ecological changes above spells disaster for a top apex predator.
 When an ecosystem collapses, the first animals to go are the ones on the top of the food chain.
 Today, the limited warm ocean waters are not nutrient rich enough to support a large apex predator.
 There simply are not enough cetacea to support a large apex predator.
 There are no more nursing grounds left for this top apex predator.

 Summing this all up, it's habitat is gone, it's food source is extinct, and there are now other apex predators in the oceans.
 There is simply no room, ecologically speaking, for a megalodon to exist.

 So, to sum everything up...
-Megalodon is NOT alive today, it went extinct millions of years ago.
+Megalodon is NOT alive today, it went extinct around 2.6 million years ago.